 We can watch movies from our Droid, look at pictures, and listen to music.
 Best of all, this app and functionality comes pre-loaded from Motorola on your Droid 2!

 A WIFI connection is required for DLNA to work.
 Step 1 is to turn on your DLNA device, in this case it will be the PS3.
 Then you need to open the DLNA app on your Android Motorola Droid 2.

 If you haven’t turned your WIFI connection on you will be asked at this time to switch to WIFI.
 Once you are switched make sure that you turn on WIFI-Lock that will keep your phone connected to your DLNA device even if the Android goes to sleep, while you are listening or viewing your content.

 Once you have reached the DLNA screen select “Share Media.”

 By default nothing is shared at this point so you will have to select the content you want your DLNA device to see.
 In this demo we will take a look at music, photos and video.
-Make sure the content you want is selected with the green arrow.
+Make sure the content you want is selected with the green checkbox.